paridhimaheshwari/QuizApp/README.md

 # TriviaEQ
 Making a simple quiz app using Kotlin on Android Studio

+## Intention
+* add MCQs with single correct answers
+* get the questions from the backend
+* show score at the end

 ## Changes i did
 ### adapting the latest view binding concept
 to-be-updated